Tips To Recession-Proof Your Investment Portfolio

 Once you have calculated your risk appetite, time horizon, and investment goals, only then go for asset allocation as it can be a tricky task.
 Doing so will prepare a cushion for your portfolio against market volatility or a sudden recession.

 Your asset allocation strategy should be so robust that market swings affecting your portfolio shouldn’t worry you.
-If you are worrying every time the market experiences volatility, it is high time for you to revise your asset allocation strategy keeping in lines with your risk tolerance and time horizon.
+If you are worrying every time the market experiences volatility, it is high time for you to revise your asset allocation strategy keeping in line with your risk tolerance and time horizon.

 Diversify Your Portfolio